Dream of having the confidence to travel solo?

 24 Hour Treasure: The Flying Biscuit

 Any time I am in Atlanta, I crave breakfast at The Flying Biscuit.
-It has 17 locations now, but it started as a local place in Atlanta, and it still has the feeling of a neighborhood hangout, not a chain.
+It has quite a few locations now, but it started as a local place in Atlanta, and it still has the feeling of a neighborhood hangout, not a chain.
 For this itinerary, you should visit the Midtown location.

 My favorite thing about The Flying Biscuit is that they serve breakfast all day.
 As Leslie Knope says, “Why would people ever want to eat anything but breakfast food?”
 Especially when that breakfast comes with sausage, grits, AND a biscuit.
 That spread you see in the little metal dish is cranberry apple butter.
 It’s just the right sweet-tart choice to plop on that tangy biscuit.